jenkinsci/jetbrains-space-plugin/README.md

     "builds": [
         {
             "jenkins": {
-                // name of the Space application created when setting up Jenkins integration in Space "instance": "Jenkins",
+                // name of the Jenkins connection configured in Space "connection-name": "Jenkins",
                 // full name of the Jenkins job or workflow, including all the parent folders if any "project": "Folder/NestedJob"
             }